Case Study: How to Evaluate Code Quality in Bitbucket

 The Contributors graph helps the Apptium team to evaluate the code committed by each person in a sprint.
 They can compare the input from different team members with a help of a summary graph of the contributions made by all developers.
 In addition, they evaluate the number of commits and lines of code added and deleted by each developer.

-Using this graph, the Apptium team can evaluate the team’s performance and analyze the critical points throughout the year.
+Using this graph, the Apptium team can monitor the team’s performance and analyze the critical points throughout the year.

 The Code Frequency graph allows Apptium to evaluate the project history and code quality.
 The team members can watch the dynamics of their projects in terms of lines of code.